codatio/codat-docs/docs/accounting-api/guides/invoice-finance/inv-fin-decision.md

 From this data set, we pick up a list of unique customer Ids (`customerRef.id`) for the unpaid invoices, and then the associated customer details using the [Get customers](/accounting-api#/operations/get-customers) endpoint.

-Finally, we fetch all paid invoices for each customer that has unpaid invoices proposed for invoice financing.
-After this, we are ready to perform risk assessment.
+Finally, we fetch all paid invoices for each of these customers to assess their previous payment behaviour.
+After this, we are ready to perform the risk assessment.

 ### <input type="checkbox" unchecked/> Assess risk for each customer